peteroupc/peteroupc.github.io/randomfunc.md

 - **Cauchy (Lorentz) distribution**: `scale * tan(pi * (RNDU01OneExc()-0.5)) + mu`, where `scale` is the scale and `mu` is the location of the distribution's curve peak (mode).
 This distribution is similar to the normal distribution, but with "fatter" tails.
 - **Chi-squared distribution**: `GammaDist(df * 0.5 + Poisson(sms * 0.5), 2)`, where `df` is the number of degrees of freedom and `sms` is the sum of mean squares (where `sms` other than 0 indicates a _noncentral_ distribution).
 - **Extreme value distribution**: `a - ln(-ln(RNDU01ZeroOneExc())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of maximum values.
-- **Geometric distribution**: `NegativeBinomial(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
-As used here, this is the number of failures that have happened before a success happens.
-(Saucier 2000, p.
-44, also mentions an alternative definition that includes the success.)
 - **Gumbel distribution**: `a + ln(-ln(RNDU01ZeroOneExc())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of minimum values.
 - **Inverse gamma distribution**: `b / GammaDist(a, 1)`, where `a` and `b` have the same meaning as in the gamma distribution.
 Alternatively, `1.0 / (pow(GammaDist(a, 1), 1.0 / c) / b + d)`, where `c` and `d` are shape and location parameters, respectively.